-We didn’t talk much about growing subscribers on YouTube in this post because I wanted to keep it about making money and it’s less about your sub count than you might think.
-It’s not so much the size of your channel but how engaged you community is and the product strategies you’re using.
+We didn't talk much about growing subscribers on YouTube in this post because I wanted to keep it about making money, and it's less about your sub count than you might think.
+It's not the size of your channel but how engaged your community is and the product strategies you're using.

-As a rule of thumb, I’ve found a good goal to reach for is to make your subscriber count in dollars annually.
-I don’t know why it works but the numbers just seem to come out.
-Every time I look at how much a channel has made over the last year, the ones actively trying to make money anyway, it very often seems to be close to their subscriber count.
+As a rule of thumb, I've found a worthy goal to reach for is to make your subscriber count in dollars annually.
+I don't know why it works, but the numbers seem to come out.
+Every time I look at how much a channel has made over the last year, the ones actively trying to make money, it very often seems close to their subscriber count.

-Of course, this isn’t a hard-rule and you aren’t a failure if you’re making less than your sub-count.
-It’s just a good place to start when trying to make money on YouTube.
+Of course, this isn't a hard rule and you aren't a failure if you're making less than your sub-count.
+Nevertheless, it's a good start when trying to make money on YouTube.

 Recap for Making Money from a YouTube Channel

-Anyone can make money on YouTube and you don’t need a huge channel with a million subscribers or even to wait to pass YouTube’s 1,000 sub advertising requirement.
-Making money means growing quickly into other revenue streams that don’t necessarily depend on getting millions of views.
+Anyone can make money on YouTube; you don't need a massive channel with a million subscribers or even waiting to pass YouTube's 1,000-subscriber advertising requirement.
+Making money means leveraging other revenue streams that don't depend on getting millions of views.

-It’s easiest to start with your own products, especially books, because you can start these even as your channel grows.
-You’ll get sales from Amazon as well as YouTube and can make money on a small channel.
+It's easiest to start with your own products, especially books because you can start these even as your channel grows.
+You'll get sales from Amazon and YouTube and can make money on a small channel.

-Reach out to sponsors and affiliates you see mentioned on similar channels and offer partnership deals they can’t pass up.
-You might have to offer a lower price starting out but it will get your foot in the door and get you making money fast.
+Reach out to sponsors and affiliates you see on similar channels and offer partnership deals they can't pass up.
+Of course, you might have to offer a lower price starting, but it will get your foot in the door and get you making money fast.

-Making money on YouTube doesn’t have to depend on advertising and it certainly doesn’t mean being held back by new YouTube advertiser policies.
-Stop being restricted by how much YouTube pays on ads!
-Learn how to make real money with your videos by using the income sources that make more money per view.
+Making money on YouTube doesn't have to depend on advertising, and it certainly doesn't mean being held back by new YouTube advertiser policies.
+So stop being restricted by how much YouTube pays on ads!
+Instead, learn how to make real money with your videos using the income sources that make more money per view.

 Read the Entire Series on How to Make Money on YouTube